renjithbz/boonze/content/industry.md

       spend.
 Campaign performance, and fees, are based on the ROAS (Return On Advertising Spend) of the program.
 Keyword and ad copy can be customized to each advertiser or optimized on a per-category basis.
-  - title: Real Estate Aggregator
+  - title: Real Estate Aggregators
     content: Directories that showcase homes for sale from home builders and realtors.
       Client revenue is based on landing page visits.
 Keywords and ad copies are regularly optimized on a per-category (e.g., homes for sale, apartments for rent) basis.